 The Bree Collaborative recommends palliative care be offered alongside active anti-cancer care, as needed.
 Oncology care should be aligned with a patient's individual goals and values and follow ASCO's position statement of key elements for individualized cancer care.
-Patients should be apprised of the harms, benefits, evidence, and potential impact of chemotherapy and radiation at all stages in their illness trajectory.
+Patients should be apprised of the harms, benefits, evidence, and potential impact of chemotherapy, radiation, molecular therapy, immunotherapy, and surgery at all stages in their illness trajectory.
 When first diagnosed, patients should be asked to describe their goals of care, prognostic awareness, and how much he or she would like to know about prognosis and treatment options.